 10-YEAR EMPLOYMENT PROFILE

 In 2013, we conducted a special alumni survey to see where our graduates had landed over a 10-year period.
-Of 323 respondents from the graduating classes of 2002-2012, 96% reported having careers directly or closely related to their MEM or MF degree, with only 4% reporting careers unrelated to the environment.
+96% of respondents reported having careers directly or closely related to their MEM or MF degree.